Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Also the starting value is very important as you could start anywhere in the square sequence set.
+The starting value is very important as you could start anywhere in two dimensional square sequence.
 For example you could start at <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>

 This continues the pattern from 16 onward as 16,25,36,49,64,81,100,121.
 So the starting amount is then 16.
 Thus you can solve each iteration by subtracting the next number into previous and writing down the first number each time till left with 0.

 <br /><br />

-You can do the math your self and change per1, and per2 to what ever you like.

-<br /><br />

 The first number without any subtraction will be the starting value.<br />
 The first number after the subtraction of all numbers will be per1.<br />
 The first number after the subtraction of all numbers again will be per2.<br />
 The first number after the subtraction of all numbers again would be per3.
-Except we end up with 0,0,0,0,0 things left.
+Except we end up with 0,0,0,0,0 things left in the third dimension.

 <br /><br />

-You loose one number with each subtraction into all numbers, because there is no next digit to subtract the last digit into in the set.
+You loose one number with each subtraction all numbers, because there is no next digit to subtract the last digit into in the set.

 <br /><br />